Self-Claimed Muslim Professor’s Bizarre Classroom Stunt Gets Him Suspended: ‘I Am Tired Of Fearing Their Law’

 “I keep it secret.
 I keep it safe.
 I do my best, but I am tired of hiding in the shadows.
 I am tired of fearing their law.
 I fear Allah.”

-The professor’s bizarre classroom stunt, and the inevitable disciplinary action that it will unleash, could mean that Daniel Mashburn might have to keep his teachings a secret as well.
+The professor’s bizarre classroom stunt and the inevitable disciplinary action that it might unleash could mean that Daniel Mashburn might have to keep his teachings a secret as well.